American Literary Translators Association

 The American Literary Translators Association (ALTA) is an organization in the United States dedicated to literary translation.
-ALTA promotes literary translation through its annual conference, which draws hundreds of translators and literary professionals from around the world; the National Translation Awards in Poetry and Prose, an annual $5,000 prize (divvied $2,500 each) for the best book-length translation into English of poetry and prose; the Lucien Stryk Asian Translation Prize, which awards $6,000 each year for the best book-length translation of an Asian work into English; the Italian Prose in Translation Award (IPTA), which awards $5,000 each year for the best book-length translation of a work of Italian prose into English; and the ALTA Travel Fellowships, which are $1,000 prizes awarded annually to 4-6 emerging translators for travel to the annual conference.
-Starting in 2016, in addition to the ALTA Travel Fellowships, one fellowship, the Peter K. Jansen Memorial Fellowship, is awarded to an emerging translator of color or translator from a stateless or diaspora language.
+ALTA promotes literary translation through its annual ALTA conference and year-round events structured around the creation of high-quality art.
+ALTA also administers awards to recognize excellence in translation and provides fellowships and mentorships to support emerging translators.

 History

 The American Literary Translators Association (ALTA) was co-founded by Rainer Schulte and A. Leslie Willson in 1978 at The University of Texas at Dallas.
 ALTA's own scholarly journal, Translation Review, was also founded in 1978 and has been published regularly ever since.
 The ALTA Annual Conference has convened every year since 1978 in various locations throughout North America.
 From 1978 until 2014, ALTA was administratively housed at the University of Texas at Dallas.
 From 2014 to 2018, ALTA functioned as an independent, non-profit arts organization.
 In 2018, ALTA affiliated with College of Humanities at the University of Arizona, with ALTA relocating to UA in January 2019.